-Students may request that all grades in a previous semester be retroactively removed and replaced by entries of W on the transcript if they have experienced, during that term, health and/or personal problems so severe that they could not reasonably have been expected to complete the semester satisfactorily.
-The requests must be submitted with documentation of the problem to the Associate Director of Records within one calendar year from the end of the semester for which retroactive withdrawal is being sought.
-With the approval of the Associate Director of Records, the transcript will be changed with a notation of the retroactive withdrawal and the effective date.
+Undergraduate students may request that all grades in previous semesters be retroactively removed and replaced by entries of W on the transcript if they have experienced, during that term, health and/or personal problems so severe that they could not reasonably have been expected to complete the semester satisfactorily.
+The requests must be submitted with documentation to the Associate Director of Records.
+Appropriate documentation should include direct information from a professional who can attest to the student's claim of illness or legal issues and speak clearly to the difficulty that was encountered by the student.
+If a student chooses not to share such information, the Student Academic Appeals Board should decide the case based on the information available.